Use ATX PSU With HP Proprietary PSU Desktop (& Add a GPU)

 • If using a PicoPSU you can eliminate the boost converter.
 Just tie the 12v from power brick directly to the relays normally connected terminal.

-• Can use a PicoPSU with the original HP PSU as a power source.
+• Use a PicoPSU with the original HP PSU as the 12v power source.
+Would allow a GPU to be added without case modifications.

 • A dual relay board would be smaller & neater.
-Would require less wiring.
-A worthwhile suggestion.
+Would require less wiring & room.

 Wire It Up